waysidemapping/beefsteak-map-tiles/SCHEMA.md

 ### `area`

-Features in the `area` layer correspond to multipolygon relations, boundary relations, or closed ways with certain tagging.
-(A closed way is one where the first and last nodes are the same.)
-An `area=yes` tag will always qualify a closed way to be in this layer, while an `area=no` tag will always disqualify.
+Features in the `area` layer correspond to `type=multipolygon` relations, `type=boundary` relations, or closed ways with certain tagging.
+A closed way is one where the first and last nodes are the same.
+An `area=yes` or `building` tag will always qualify a closed way to be in this layer, while an `area=no` tag will always disqualify.
 Open ways are never included in the `area` layer regardless of tags.

 ### `line`

 Features in the `line` layer correspond to open ways, or closed ways with certain tagging.
-An `area=no` tag will always qualify a closed way to be in this layer, while an `area=yes` tag will always disqualify.
+An `area=no` tag will always qualify a closed way to be in this layer, while an `area=yes` or `building` tag will always disqualify.
 The `area` tag has no effect on open ways.

 ### `point`